pierre-quelin/GuardianAngel/README.md

 # Warning criteria

 Zero speed for x minutes.

 Ground height.

 Loss of signal.

 No more PureTrack reports.
 ...

 “If in the last 5 minutes, the position has not changed by more than 100m (excluding “absurd” points), then the guy is on pause.”

-“and if before the pause (so between h-10 minutes and h-5 minutes) his speed exceeded 10km/h several times (excluding absurd speeds >100km/h), he was flying ... so he's just landed or crashed = suspicious pose.”
+“If before the pause (so between h-10 minutes and h-5 minutes) his speed exceeded 10km/h several times (excluding absurd speeds >100km/h), he was flying ... so he's just landed or crashed = suspicious break.”

 # Interface